SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Thank you.

 Thank you.
-Our next question is from the line of Akhilesh Kumar and individual investor.
+Our next question is from the line of Akhilesh Kumar, an individual investor.
 Please go ahead.

-I would like to know that since in the new four verticals what we have announced for 400 crores and the approximate new equity what we are expecting by March is 400 odd.
-So incrementally we are not going to have any addition of equity for lending purposes.
+I would like to know that since in the new four verticals what we have announced for INR400 crores and the approximate new equity what we are expecting by March is INR400 crores odd.
+So, incrementally, we are not going to have any addition of equity for lending purposes?

 Vinay Gupta

-As Anubhav alluded earlier also to the earlier participants today our board has approved the drawing board stage ideation about the new businesses which is at a completely drawing board stage as of now.
-So there’s no business plan, there’s no investment.
-There is a long gestation, regulatory approval, understanding the business and then narrowing down what we need to do.
-So there’s no plan.
-This is the board approved ideation which gonna be a lot of brainstorming and business planning will happen.
-There’s long away very Difficult to say anything.
-As Anabh said, we are not.
-We have not made up our mind to put even $1 into any of the subsidy today.
+Akhilesh, Vinay here.
+As Anubhav alluded earlier also to the earlier participants, today, our Board has approved the drawing board stage ideation about the new businesses, which is at a completely drawing board stage as of now.
+So, there’s no business plan, there’s no investment.
+There is — it’s a long gestation, regulatory approval, understanding the business, and then narrowing down what we need to do.
+So, there’s no plan.
+This is the Board approved ideation which is going to be — a lot of brainstorming and business planning will happen.
+That’s long away, very difficult to say anything.
+As Anubhav said, we are not — we have not made up our mind to put even $1 into any of the subsidy today.

-Okay, but this is very confusing.
-Like say we are here 10, 20 people shareholders on the call.
-What about your other 8, 9,000 shareholders?
+Okay.
+But this is very confusing.
+Like, say, we are here 10, 20 people — shareholders on the call, what about your other, say, 8,000, 9,000 shareholders?
 You should communicate properly.
-Would you mind it resending a new release where you will say that these are at idea level not on we are not going to implement or not going to put money into them for next two, three years.
-What you are saying here, It’s a fair point.
+Would you mind it resending a new release where you will say that these are at idea level, not on — we are not going to implement or not going to put money into them for next two, three years, what you are saying here?

 Anubhav Gupta

-Let us talk to our compliance team how we can course correct it will work on it.
+It’s a fair point.
+Let us talk to our compliance team how we can course correct it, we’ll work on it.

-Yeah, because not me, everyone else is also interpreting the same thing.
-Right?
-The foreign cross 30 equity is going there and you are putting new things here.
-And just give me one idea how is the ARC business in India is doing?
-Are they like aligned with your zero NPA approach running the business?
+Yeah, because not me, everyone else is also interpreting the same thing, right?
+INR400 crores, 30% equity is going there, and you are putting new things here.
+And just give me one idea, how is the ARC business in India is doing?
+Are they, like, aligned with your zero NPA approach, running the business?

 Anubhav Gupta

-So definitely zero npa, I mean is for.
-Is for supply chain funding business and ARC is a much more risky business.
-So like we said and again we are rehashing, reiterating, reassuring that it is just the exploration of like what SG Finserve can do in future.
-Okay.
+So, definitely.
+Zero NPA, I mean, is for supply chain funding business, and ARC is a much more risky business.
+So, like we said and again we are rehashing, reiterating, reassuring that it is just the exploration of, like, what SG Finserve can do in future, okay?
 I mean whatever doesn’t fit our box, we will not go with it.
 It’s very clear.

 Yeah, it’s very clear for you and management.
-But for the shareholders it’s never a visibility.
+But for the shareholders, it’s never a visibility.
 Either RBI license is coming or ESOP cost is coming or venturing in ideas.
-But you never warn us like where you want to get go take the next step.
-Right.
-Suddenly guidance has been changed and before that you are having full confidence.
-So this kind of communication is not going to help.
+But you never warn us, like, where you want to get — take the next step, right?
+Suddenly, guidance has been changed.
+And before that, you were having full confidence.
+So, this kind of communication is not going to help.
 You need to improve on that so that we are better prepared for that.

 Anubhav Gupta

 Fair enough.
-Will be more prudent and will improve ourselves.
+We’ll be more prudent and will improve ourselves.
 Promise from our side.

 Anubhav Gupta